on orders of $85 or more

 Another 117 words(8 lines of text) are included under the topic Early Hopson Notables in all our PDF Extended History products.

 Some of the Hopson family moved to Ireland, but this topic is not covered in this excerpt.
 Another 143 words(10 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Hopson or a variant listed above:

-Hopson Settlers in the United States in the 17th Century
+Hopson Settlers in United States in the 17th Century

-Hopson Settlers in the United States in the 19th Century
+Hopson Settlers in United States in the 19th Century

-Hopson Settlers in the United States in the 20th Century
+Hopson Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.